FaustineLi/bayesHMM/README.md

     - Set a number of burn-in or warm-up iterations.
 Default is no burn-in.

 * **prior**: *dict, optional*
      - A dictionary of prior specifications for the model.
 Default is a uninformative prior.
+Mean and varience priors should be for standarized data.
 Keywords are:
         - **alpha**: parameters for the Dirichlet distribution; array length should match number of latent states.
         - **mu**: mean value for normal prior on emission distributions.
         - **tau**: varience value for normal prior on emission distributions.